 Pottery is an alchemy

 Pottery is the art of creating objects with your hands.
 The beginner stops here, before discovering all the ins and outs of this craft.
-More than a manual practice, pottery is really an art of living, as it deeply transforms the one who practices it.
-If you are interested in the « philosophy of pottery », you can read here an article I wrote on the subject.
+More than a manual practice, this technique is really an art of living, and we can consider that pottery is an alchemy.

 Alchemy is an occult science from the Middle Ages, based on the search for the transmutation of metals into gold.
 A whole life would not be enough to know alchemy in depth, it is a very vast field.
 Many parallels can be made between pottery and alchemy : let’s discuss them together !